Skip to main content

 Intermediate

 The clinical landscape for growth hormone-related therapies is defined with exacting precision.
-Major medical bodies, including the Endocrine Society and the American Association of Clinical Endocrinologists (AACE), have established clear guidelines for the diagnosis and treatment of (AGHD).
-This is a specific medical condition, typically arising from structural damage to the pituitary gland from a tumor, surgery, radiation, or head trauma.
+Major medical bodies, including the Endocrine Society and the American Association of Clinical Endocrinologists (AACE), have established clear guidelines for the diagnosis and treatment of Adult Growth Hormone Deficiency (AGHD).

-It is a state of pathological insufficiency, and the guidelines are designed to identify these individuals and restore their GH levels to a normal physiological range.
 The use of these therapies for longevity or wellness enhancement in healthy aging adults occupies a different clinical space, one that is guided by an extrapolation of these principles rather than direct instruction.

 To receive a diagnosis of AGHD, an adult must demonstrate a profoundly blunted response to a GH stimulation test.
 Clinicians use various agents to provoke the pituitary gland to release GH, and the resulting peak hormone level in the blood determines the diagnosis.

 The Insulin Tolerance Test (ITT) has long been considered the gold standard, where induced hypoglycemia provides a powerful stimulus to the pituitary.
 A peak GH response below certain thresholds, such as 5 µg/L, is indicative of GHD.
 Due to the risks and complexities of the ITT, other tests are often employed.

 Diagnostic Criteria and Testing Protocols

 The official diagnosis of AGHD is a rigorous process reserved for patients with a high pre-test probability of the condition.
 The guidelines are clear that testing is appropriate for adults with a history of hypothalamic-pituitary disease or those transitioning from childhood-onset GHD.
-The following table outlines the common stimulation tests and their diagnostic thresholds as established by guidelines.
+The following table outlines the common stimulation tests and their diagnostic thresholds as established by clinical practice guidelines.

 Diagnostic Stimulation Tests for Adult Growth Hormone Deficiency